When #38 is not running, or as an alternative to #38:

 Fare Inspectors: Keep your validated ticket as proof of paying fare.
 Show to uniformed inspector if asked.
-(Electronic tickets can be shown on your smart phone.
+(Digital Hop Card be shown on your smart phone.
 Your HOP Card can be scanned by an inspector, evidently.)

 Fareless Square.
 It was discontinued!

 You can ride the Portland Street Car with your valid trimet fare.
 Or you can ride only the Streetcar using their fare system.

 $4 for a two-way ride.
 An annual or monthly TriMet or Streetcar pass will get you on for free.
 All others (eg tourist, thrill seekers) must pay to help pay for the operation of the Tram.
 May be free on Friday nights.
 Info is current on the Portland Tram page, link below.

 This Portal was created in April 2007, and updated Feb 2011.
 The goal is to have a map or diagram with clickable hotspots on it instead of little tables.
 (Actually, it could show the next arrival times for each, without clicking.)